xiaoxuedong98/Trello/README.md

 Generate a token on the same page.

 ##### Re
-place 'YOUR_API_KEY' and 'YOUR_TOKEN' with your actual Trello API key and token.
+place 'TRELLO_API_KEY' and 'TRELLO_TOKEN' with your actual Trello API key and token.

 # Next Development Steps
 1. Add error handling for API responses.